Valencia, Bukidnon: Political birth

-The prime mover in the creation of Valencia as a municipality was Teodoro Pepito, who spearheaded a petition by the residents of barrio Valencia and neighboring barrios to convert the territory into a full-fledged municipality.
+Teodoro Pepito led a petition by residents to convert barrio Valencia into a full-fledged municipality.
 The petition was forwarded to the Provincial Board of the Bukidnon province for consideration.
-The Provincial Board passed a resolution approving the creation of the Municipality of Valencia and forwarded the same to the Office of the President of the Philippines.
+The Provincial Board passed a resolution approving the creation of the Municipality of Valencia, which it forwarded to the Office of the President of the Philippines.

 By virtue of the provisions of Executive Order No. 360, the municipality of Valencia was formally born on October 11, 1959.
 The barrios of Bagontaas, Cawayanon, Guinoyuran, Laligan, Lilingayon, Lumbayao, Lurugan, Maapag, Mailag, San Isidro, Sugod, Tongantongan, and Valencia, together with their respective sittios, were separated from then the Municipality of Malaybalay to form the Municipality of Valencia.
-Later on, some sitios of the original barrios became regular barangays, resulting to the present 31 barangays of Valencia City.
+Later, some sitios of the original barrios became regular barangays, resulting to the present 31 barangays of Valencia City.

-On August 10, 1960, Teodoro N. Pepito and Ernesto Garcia were appointed by President Carlos P. Garcia as Mayor and Vice-Mayor of the municipality, respectively.
+On August 10, 1960, Teodoro N. Pepito and Ernesto Garcia were appointed by President Carlos P. Garcia as mayor and vice-mayor of the municipality, respectively.
 On May 19, 1961, Pepito's and Garcia's appointments were extended by President Garcia.
-Upon the election of President Diosdado Macapagal in November 1961, President Garcia's appointees were recalled; President Macapagal then after appointed Lucilo Alkuino as the new ad interim Mayor and Solomon Gao-ay as the new ad interim Vice-Mayor.
-These appointments were also extended by Macapagal on June 6, 1962, and lasted until the first general elections were held in 1963.
+Upon the election of President Diosdado Macapagal in November 1961, President Garcia's appointees were recalled; President Macapagal appointed Lucilo Alkuino as the new ad interim mayor and Solomon Gao-ay as the new ad interim vice-mayor.
+These appointments were extended by Macapagal on June 6, 1962, and lasted until the first general elections were held in 1963.
 Thus, between 1962 and 1963, two sets of municipal officials have served the municipality of Valencia—albeit one set was acting in a de facto capacity.
 The controversy between the two different appointments was brought to court and later, eventually reached the Supreme Court.
 In a decision dated May 31, 1965, two years after the first general election was held, the said high court declared, in a quo warranto petition, that Pepito's and Garcia's tenure after Macapagal's appointment were not legally recognized.